Chicken Feet Adobo

 6. Sea Salt: https://barelysalted.com/sea-salt

 These are products I personally use in the kitchen.
-If you decide to try any of them through my links, thank you so much for supporting my blog. ❤️
+Clicking through my links and trying them out helps me keep this space running and the recipes coming, so thank you so much for the support! ❤️

 I’d love to see your version of this chicken feet adobo!
 If you make it, share your photos on Instagram @barelysalted so I can check them out.